 Don’t just consider the size of the projector itself: factor in any cables, tripods, and external speakers you also need to bring with you.
 If you’re looking for a projector to take outdoors or on camping trips, make sure it has a built-in battery so you don’t need to rely on an external power source.

 Screen Size and Resolution

 A projector’s screen size refers to how large an image it can display, typically measured in inches across the diagonal.
-All of our recommended options support a screen size of 80″ or more, but remember that for any given projector, the larger the screen size, the dimmer and less sharp it will be.
+All of our recommended options support a screen size of 60″ or more (often, much more,) but remember that for any given projector, the larger the screen size, the dimmer and less sharp it will be.

 The native resolution refers to the physical size of the projection panel.
 The bigger it is, the higher the quality of the image at a given size.
 Using software, all projectors can scale an image up from their native resolution to a maximum of HD or Full HD, but the more scaling that’s happening, the worse the image will look.